telefonicaid/iotagent-ul/docs/operations.md

 this log appears frequently, it may be a signal of network problems between the IoTAgent and the Context Broker.
 Check the IoTAgent network connection, and the configured Context Broker port and host.

-#### MEASURES-003: Parse error parsing incoming MQTT message \[%\]

-An error was found parsing the MQTT message payload.
-This will commonly happen when a new client is integrating their software with the platform, meaning the payload has not the appropriate Ultralight 2.0 format.
-Normally, this is an error that can only be addressed by the client itself

 #### MEASURES-004: Couldn\'t process message \[%s\] due to format issues

 Implies a message was received in an invalid MQTT Topic.
 Normally, this is an error that can only be addressed by the